Mathematics without LaTeX

 3 Inlined/server side HTML mathematics

 Both MathJax and KaTeX are eventually slow if I have enough equations in a document — MathJax gets slow sooner than KaTeX, but neither scales to the documents I write as a mathematician.
-The Javascript magic takes longer and longer to hunt down all the latex in the page and massage it into something that looks like mathematics.
-I ideally want something that outputs the target HTML (say) document and all the mathematics is already rendered into the appropriate symbols, rather than breaking it into need not mess around with a complicated post hoc multi-phase javascript-based rendering procedure.
+The Javascript magic takes longer and longer to hunt down all the LaTeX in the page and massage it into something that looks like mathematics.
+Ideally I want something that outputs the target HTML (say) document with all the mathematics already rendered into the appropriate symbols, rather than needing to mess around with a complicated post hoc multi-phase javascript-based rendering procedure.
 A few tools attempt to do this.

 plasTeX, above, is one, and seems vibrant (?).